Our Leadership Team

 DIRECTOR OF TECHNICAL ASSISTANCE

-Brian earned a Doctor of Pharmacy from Massachusetts College of Pharmacy & Health Sciences.
+Brian is a registered pharmacist.
+He earned a Doctor of Pharmacy from Massachusetts College of Pharmacy & Health Sciences.

 As a pharmacist in recovery, Brian brings a sense of empathy and lived experience to EMO’s services and clients.
 He strives to reduce the stigma and challenges of navigating the addiction treatment ecosystem, as well as support other healthcare professionals in recovery.